The White Stripes: 2003–2006: Elephant and Get Behind Me Satan

 Elephant garnered critical acclaim upon its release.
 It received a perfect five-out-of-five-star rating from Rolling Stone magazine, and enjoys a 92-percent positive rating on Metacritic.
-Allmusic said the album "sounds even more pissed-off, paranoid, and stunning than its predecessor...
+AllMusic said the album "sounds even more pissed-off, paranoid, and stunning than its predecessor...
 Darker and more difficult than White Blood Cells."
-Elephant was notable for Jack's first guitar solos, and Rolling Stone placed him at number 17 on its list of "100 Greatest Guitarists of All Time".
-That same year, Elephant was ranked number 390 on the magazine's list of the 500 Greatest Albums of All Time.
+Elephant was notable for Jack's first guitar solos and Meg's first leading vocal performance on "In the Cold, Cold Night"; critics also praised Meg's drumming.
+Rolling Stone placed Jack at number 17 on its list of "100 Greatest Guitarists of All Time" and included Meg on its list of the "100 Greatest Drummers of All Time".
+Elephant was ranked number 390 on the magazine's list of the 500 Greatest Albums of All Time.
 In 2009, the album came in at number 18 in NME's "Top 100 Greatest Albums of the decade".
 NME referred to the album as the pinnacle of the White Stripes' time as a band and one of Jack White's best works of his career.

 The album's first single, "Seven Nation Army", was the band's most successful and topped the Billboard rock charts.
 Its success was followed with a cover of Burt Bacharach's "I Just Don't Know What to Do with Myself".
 The album's third single was the successful "The Hardest Button to Button".
 "There's No Home for You Here" was the fourth single.
 In 2004, the album won a Grammy for Best Alternative Music Album, while "Seven Nation Army" won a Grammy for Best Rock Song.
+Also in 2004, the band released its first music film Under Blackpool Lights, which was shot entirely on super 8 film and was directed by Dick Carruthers.